Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 ### Technology Development

 Conspicuously absent from the letter, for instance, is any mention the *producers* of GM seeds.
-From the letter alone, you'd be forgiven for thinking the technology is a universal gem of our collective intellectual treasury.
-But that is not the case: those who produce commercial GM technology are transnational corporations like Syngenta and Monsanto, who hold patents on the organisms' genomes.
+From the letter alone, you'd be forgiven for thinking they are gems of humanity's collective intellectual treasury.
+But that is not the case: the owners of commercial GM technology are transnational corporations like Syngenta and Monsanto, who hold patents on their products' genomes.
 They are not philanthropists, they are out to make profit like any other company.

 <!-- ---------------------------------------------------------------------- -->
 <div class="expanding_section">